newrouge/newrouge.github.io/_posts/2020-8-6-Keykoolol.md

 ![_config.yml]({{ site.baseurl }}/images/keykoolol/ro_data.png)
 {: refdef}

 Guess who's back ?
-It is indeed the segment we computed the entropy of earlier.
-The main part of the validation function is actually a loop over all the values of this array, taken as dwords (4 bytes) and checking the value of the least significant byte, but before that, this `RO_DATA_ARRAY` is copied (0x400 bytes) in ... the `bss` (keep that in mind, it will make sense later).
+It is indeed the segment we computed the entropy of earlier. `RO_DATA_ARRAY` is copied (0x400 bytes) in the `bss` (keep that in mind, it will make sense later).

-I will refer to The offset of `RO_DATA_ARRAY`'s copy in the `bss` by BSS_IR_ARRAY.
+I will refer to the offset of `RO_DATA_ARRAY`'s copy in the `bss` by BSS_IR_ARRAY.

+The main part of the validation function is actually a loop over all the values of this array, taken as dwords (4 bytes) and checking the value of the least significant byte.

 {:refdef: style="text-align: center;"}
 ![_config.yml]({{ site.baseurl }}/images/keykoolol/opcodes.png)